marekandreas/elpa/INSTALL.md

 Allready now, all new features of ELPA are only available with the new API.
 Thus, there is no reason to keep the legacy API arround for too long.

-The release ELPA 2018.11.001 will be the last release, where the legacy API is enabled by default (and can be disabled at build time).
+The release ELPA 2018.11.001 was the last release, where the legacy API has been enabled by default (and can be disabled at build time).
-With release ELPA 2019.05.001 the legacy API will be disabled by default, however, can be still switched on at build time.
+With release ELPA 2019.05.001 the legacy API is disabled by default, however, can be still switched on at build time.
 Most likely with the release ELPA 2019.11.001 the legacy API will be deprecated and not supported anymore.

-The release of ELPA 2018.11.001 changes the ABI and API, since more functions have an error argument.
-In C this error argument is required, in Fortran it is optional.
+The release of ELPA 2019.05.001.rc1 changes the ABI and API, since it allows to also build the C-functions with optional error arguments

 ## How to install *ELPA* ##